 Constantinople itself was the capital of the Eastern Roman Empire, once the largest European city of the Middle Ages.
 But today the country struggles even to get accepted into the European Union.
 No wonder that such a twist of fate may give a bit of hüzün.

-All in all, the city is a perfect place to get lost in and swept away by the winds of time.
+Istanbul is a contradiction that works.
+A love letter written in many hands.
+A perfect place to get lost in and swept away by the winds of time.

 3 comments